 Although Metview's own internals do not use threading, Metview relies on several libraries for some of its work.
 Magics is used for plotting, and employs multiple threads when plotting contours.
-When regridding GRIB data through the Mars Retrieval or the GRIB Filter icon, Metview uses Emoslib; although this package is not multi-threaded, Metview will in the future use the new interpolation package, which will use multiple threads.

 To avoid the use of temporary files in large Macro computations, see Vectors.